frederikgram/describe/README.md

   - TFID Similaity (Query and Caption),
   - Object-by-Object Similarity (Word2Vec Encoded)

-After this, we can get an ensemble prediction using the weighted mean of object certainties combined with the TFIDSimilarity result.
+After this, we can get an ensemble prediction using the weighted mean of object certainties combined with the TFIDSimilarity result for how well it matches the given search query.

 ## Links
 [My Website](https://frederikgram.github.io/) and